Robert Jacomb-Hood: 1850–1860: Expansion of the LB&SCR

 In the 1850s, the LB&SCR saw significant expansion and financial success.
-Due to the financial success of the railway, Jacomb-Hood's pay continued to increase and from 1852 he received an annual bonus proportionate to the dividends of the company, and began investing.
-On 24 May 1852, Jacomb-Hood attended the first meeting of the Crystal Palace Board, the company responsible for the site in Sydenham, London onto which the The Crystal Palace would be relocated.
-The board decided that a railway should be incorporated into the site; Jacomb-Hood was made responsible for the construction of this branch by the LB&SCR.
-The same year, he also began the enlargement of London Bridge station and the construction of Lewes railway station, and the company moved into the new offices at the expanded London Bridge on 27 March 1854.
-He was also tasked by the LB&SCR with the construction of branch lines such as the Arun Valley line and the Oxted line.
+Jacomb-Hood's pay therefore continued to increase, and from 1852 he received an annual bonus proportionate to the dividends of the company, and began investing.
+On 24 May 1852, Jacomb-Hood attended the first meeting of the Crystal Palace Board, the company responsible for the site in Sydenham, London, onto which The Crystal Palace—the huge glasshouse that had hosted the Great Exhibition—would be relocated.
+The board decided that a railway should be incorporated into the site, and made Jacomb-Hood responsible for the construction of this branch.
+The same year, he began the enlargement of London Bridge station, into which the company moved on 27 March 1854, and the construction of Lewes railway station.
+The LB&SCR also tasked him with the construction of branch lines such as the Arun Valley line and the Oxted line.